The Complexity of Shake Slice Knots: The Examples; Proof of the Main Theorem

 We note that $B_n$ is a $(2n+2)\times(2n+2)$-matrix.
-Observe that the highest non-zero entry in columns (5) to $(2n+1)$ is a $-1$.
-Starting with column $(2n+1)$ and working backwards to column (5) one column at a time, we can perform elementary row operations which use the $-1$ in each column to clear all the other non-zero entries below it.
-Notice that doing this in column $(i)$ will create more non-zero entries in the column $(i-2)$; this is why we start with column $(2n+1)$ and work backwards.
-After completing this process we get the matrix $B_n'$ given by:
+Observe that every column in the lower-right block, except the rightmost, contains a $-1$ and a $t$.
+We can perform elementary row operations on $B_n$ using these $-1$ entries to kill the $t$ entries in their respective columns.
+After this process we obtain the matrix $B_n'$ given by:

-Next, we consider the rows $(5)$ to $(2n+1)$.
-The rightmost non-zero entry in each of these rows is a $-1$, so we can perform an elementary column operation which uses the $-1$ to clear the power of $t$ appearing in either the third or forth entry of the row.
-We perform these column operations in order starting with the one for row $(2n+1)$ and ending with the one for row $(5)$.
-After that, we perform a row operation which uses the $-1$ in the $(2n+1,2n+2)$-position to clear the $-t$ in the $(2,2n+2)$-position.
-Thus we obtain the matrix $B_n\pp$ given by:
+Rows (5) to (2n+2) now contain a $-1$ entry so we can use them to clear their respective rows.
+We then use the $-1$ in the (5,4) position to kill the $t$ in the (1,4) position:

-We finish by cyclically permuting rows $(4) - (2n+2)$, which is achieved by an even number of row transpositions, therefore leaving the determinant unchanged.
-This gives us the matrix $B\ppp_n$ which clearly decomposes as a block sum in the way described earlier:
+We finish by cyclically permuting columns $(4) - (2n+1)$, which is achieved by an even number of column transpositions which preserves the determinant: